 The following figure shows the regional network clock sources graphically.
-The PLL CLKOUT4 can only connect to the top (or bottom) interface.

 Figure 12: Clock Sources that Drive the Regional Network

 Driving the Local Network

 As described previously, the FPGA has horizontal clock regions.
 The top and bottom regions are only for the top and bottom interfaces.
 The other regions are for the core logic (XLR cells, DSP Blocks, and RAM) and the interfaces on the sides.